 - Intelligent Gerbil: Alakazam has an IQ that exceeds 5,000, making it the smartest Pokémon in existence.

-- Levitating Lotus Position: Mega Alakazam is in this stance.
+- Levitating Lotus Position: Mega Alakazam's default stance.

-- No Sell: Any variant of indirect damage, due to its Hidden Ability Magic Guard.
+- No Sell: Inner Focus protects it from flinching, though it's fast enough to not really worry except for Fake Out.
+Also any variant of indirect damage, due to its Hidden Ability Magic Guard.
 Including Life Orb recoil.

 - Psychic Powers: Yeah, this is a given.

 - Punny Name: Abracadabra and Alakazam are stock magic phrases, which fits this line of Squishy Wizards.